-- application forms under the legislation that must be used at this time.
-The Council will however provide application forms based on recognised guidance and will expect them to be used to ensure consistency until prescribed forms by legislation become available. - 4.2.11 The Council consulted those organisations; businesses and individuals as listed at Appendix A in respect of this policy.
-The list of consultees will be updated from time to time. - 4.2.12 The Council reserves the right to charge an administration fee for replacement; lost or additional copy licenses or approvals where so doing is beyond the requirements specified in the legislation concerned
+- 2.14.
+The Council consulted those organisations; businesses and individuals as listed at Annex A in respect of this policy.
+The list of consultees will be updated from time to time. - 2.15.
+The Council reserves the right to charge an administration fee for replacement; lost or additional copy licenses or approvals where so doing is beyond the requirements specified in the legislation concerned

-5. Children's Performance and Activities Licensing
+3. Children's Performance and Activities Licensing

-- 5.1.1 Legal requirements are set out in the Children's and Young Persons Acts 1933 and 1963 (section 37 refers) together with the Children (Performances and Activities [England] Regulations 2014.
-This policy does not reiterate the legal requirements but provides supplementary information on how the law will be applied where interpretation is appropriate. - 5.1.2 Details on the Councils interpretation of specific legal requirements and its allied procedures and policies are outlined at Appendix B. For ease of reference the 2014 Regulations are provided at Appendix F as they provide detail on the legal requirements for applicants and licence holders.
+- 3.1.
+Legal requirements are set out in the Children's and Young Persons Acts 1933 and 1963 together with the Children (Performances and Activities [England] Regulations 2014.
+This policy does not reiterate the legal requirements but provides supplementary information on how the law will be applied where interpretation is appropriate. - 3.2.
+Details on the Councils interpretation of specific legal requirements and its allied procedures and policies are outlined at Appendix B.